astropy/astropy-APEs/APE6.rst

 The 1.0 update adds a new ``subtype`` keyword.
 This is backward compatible with the previous 0.9 version since that keyword will simply be ignored by older readers that are only compliant with the 0.9 standard.
-In this case the extended data values will be returned as the string representation.
+In this case the extended data values will be returned as defined by the ``datatype`` keyword.

 Alternatives
 ------------